Charlemagne Tower: Vermilion Range

 Tower agreed to allow a prospecting expedition on the Mesabi, and sent his son-in-law, R.H.
 Lee, and Professor Albert Huntington Chester of Hamilton College, along with Stone.
 None was satisfied with the results.
-In 1874, the party crossed into the Vermilion range, and discovered a large outcropping of iron ore.
+In 1874, the party crossed into the Vermilion range and discovered a large outcropping of iron ore.
 Satisfied that there was a large vein of ore available in that area, they reported back to Tower.
 At that time, Tower elected not to proceed with mining the area due to the enormous expense of prospecting, the logistical problems of mining the area and transporting the ore, and financial concerns over the recent Panic of 1873.

 Tower ordered prospecting in the Vermilion resumed in 1880.
 Along with Stone and Lee, Tower sent his son, Charlemagne Tower Jr., to assist.
 A railroad was surveyed from the mines to the town of Two Harbors on Lake Superior, and Tower had it constructed in 1883.
 By 1884, the mine had proved to be successful, and the business incorporated under the name of Minnesota Iron Company.
-The ore was mined on site, then loaded to the railroad and delivered to Two Harbors, where it was be loaded on ships for iron and steel factories in Ohio.
+The ore was mined on site, then loaded to the railroad and delivered to Two Harbors, where it was loaded on ships for iron and steel factories in Ohio.
 A settlement near the mines was named Tower in the landowner's honor.

 By 1887, iron ore was discovered in lands north of the town of Tower, which were purchased by a syndicate of East Coast financiers.
 This syndicate, which included H.H.
 Porter of the Union Steel Works and the Rockefeller family, wanted to purchase Tower's railroad in order to extend it to their lands.
 Tower initially refused.
 The syndicate implied that they would construct a second railroad alongside that of Tower and compete directly.
 Tower had no control over the shipping lines that carried his ore from Two Harbors to points east, and many of these companies were under the control of the same East Coast iron and steel magnates who were involved in the Minnesota syndicate.
 Faced with these challenges, Tower divided his properties into two parts, the mine and the railroad.
 He said that any potential buyers had to purchase both.
 In late 1887, Tower sold his Minnesota Iron Company holdings to the syndicate, retaining a small interest in the subsequent company, called the Minnesota Mining and Railroad Syndicate.